shahmari/Quera-solving/README.md

-# quera-solving
+# Quera-solving
-## All of my efforts to solve quera's questions
+## All of my efforts to solve Quera's questions
 Questions wiil come in diffrent files